---

 => ["apple", "mango", "banana", "watermelon", "grapes"]

-We created a large random string to benchmark performance of split and split with block
+We created a large random string to benchmark performance of `split` and

 require 'securerandom'